I-40 traffic helps tourism in Hartford, Tenn.

 "I noticed during the week it's not been so bad.
 They're doing a really good job.
 They're letting everybody pass through," said Eric Creech, a Cocke County resident who is selling his own CBD products off exit 447.

-North Carolina Department of Transportation crews are building a new median wall on the interstate near the TN/NC border.
+are building a new median wall on the interstate near the TN/NC border.

 "But during the weekends, whether it's Saturday or Sunday, it's backing up more because it's a travel day," said Creech.